-Quick Look: Our Top 3 Robot Vacuum Cleaners for Pet Hair
+At a Glance: Our Top Picks For Robot Vacuum Cleaners For Pet Hair

 iRobot Roomba 980 Robot Vacuum